On behalf of all Laflin Borough Officials, we would like to extend a warm welcome to you.

 What happens to a drop of rain when it falls onto the ground?
 It may land on a tree and evaporate; it may land on a farm field and soak into the soil; or it may land on a rooftop, driveway or road and travel down the street into a storm drain or stream.

-Precipitation in an urban or suburban area does not evaporate or soak into the ground but instead runs across the land and into the nearest waterway is considered Stormwater runoff.
+Precipitation in an urban or suburban area that does not evaporate or soak into the ground but instead runs across the land and into the nearest waterway is considered Stormwater runoff.
 Increased development across the watershed has made Stormwater runoff (also called polluted runoff) the fastest growing source of pollution to the Chesapeake Bay and other waterways.

 Stormwater runoff is generated when precipitation from rain and snowmelt events flows over land or impervious surfaces and does not percolate into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated into the waterways.